-AI has captured the imagination of executives everywhere.
-Yet despite massive investments, most organizations struggle to move beyond proof-of-concept.
-According to Gartner's research, at least 30% of generative AI projects will be abandoned after proof of concept, and on average only 48% of AI projects make it into production.
+Despite massive investment, most organizations struggle to move beyond proof-of-concept.
+According to industry research (Gartner, 2024), at least 30% of generative AI projects will be abandoned after proof of concept.
+The algorithms work.
+The infrastructure exists.
+So why do so many initiatives stall?

 The Proof-of-Concept Trap

-Then reality hits.
-The model that worked beautifully in the lab breaks down with real-world data.
-Edge cases emerge that no one anticipated.
-Integration with existing systems proves far more complex than expected.
+A data science team demonstrates impressive results on a controlled dataset.
+Stakeholders get excited.
+Budget gets approved.
+Then the model that worked beautifully in the lab breaks down with real-world data — edge cases emerge, integration proves far more complex than expected.

 The Three Root Causes